 - Chop and sauté some veggies

 - Lay the sautéed veggies on a tray and place the salmon fillets over them

 - Top it up with some olive oil and herbs

 - Bake it in the oven at a high temperature for 10 minutes

 Rohu or Carp

 Rohu, also known as rui, is mainly found in the rivers of South Asia.
 This breed of fish is extensively used in pisciculture due to its high demand in Asian countries.
 Belonging to the carp family, Rohu is a large, silver-coloured fish that has an arched head.
 A fully grown Rohu can reach up to the length of 2 m and can attain a weight of 45 kg.
-It has quite an extensive bone structure with a combination of long and small ones.
-The scales are dark in colour and it has a golden brownish belly.
+It has quite an extensive bone structure, combining long and small ones.
+The scales are dark in colour and it has a golden-brownish belly.
 The fins are generally bright and red.
 The texture of the fish is extremely smooth and is not oily.
 The taste is somewhat pleasant and that makes it a favourite amongst Bengalis mostly.
 The fish is indeed rich in nutrients.

-The best way to eat Rohu is to either fry them up in oil after being marinated with any choice or spices or to cook it up as curry.
+The best way to eat Rohu is to either fry them up in oil after being marinated with any choice of spices or cook them up as curry.
 Goes amazingly well with steamed rice.

 Illish or Hilsa